connet-dev/connet/README.md

     R -->|Relay Connection| D
 ```

-All communication in `connet` uses the QUIC protocoal, which is build on top of UDP.
+For all communication `connet` uses the QUIC protocol, which is build on top of UDP.

 ## Quickstart